NeuralNetworkVerification/Marabou/ArtifactReadme.txt

        constraints and variabe bounds.
 It then invokes the Marabou engine, obtains a SAT answer, and prints out the satisfying assignment.

+       The comments in the main.cpp file describe the encoded network.

        Feel free to change some of the constraints, recompile the code and run it again to obtain different results.
 You might try to, e.g., change the bounds of variable x5 (lines 49-50) from